Back to Blog

 5. Overheating

-Heat damage is often insidious: an overheated servo may not show obvious signs of damage but will eventually fail because of it.
+Heat damage is often insidious.
+An overheated servo may not show obvious signs of damage but will eventually fail.
 Thankfully, most servo motors include a failsafe to shut down the system when the temperature exceeds a safe threshold.

-Old, worn-down parts are a common cause of overheating in older motors, which can be addressed by simply replacing them.
-Ideally, servo motors will operate in climate-controlled environments to limit excessive heat, but this is not always possible.
-Proper ventilation will help manage the threat of overheating servos—as will allow the stressed system enough time to cool off before continuing operation.
+Proper ventilation will help manage the threat of overheating servos—as it will allow the stressed system enough time to cool off before continuing operation.

 KEB’s line of versatile servo motors and servo drives allows you to take full advantage of this powerful technology.
 Contact a KEB Application Engineer today to learn about our cutting-edge servo solutions and how they can unlock new efficiencies in your application.